Hurricane Iris (1995): Preparations and impact

 Before Iris moved through the Lesser Antilles, tropical storm watches, and later warnings, were issued from Barbados through the British Virgin Islands.
 The storm produced tropical storm force winds across the eastern Caribbean, although the primary meteorological event occurred from heavy rainfall.
 Flooding prompted evacuations in communities in Saint Lucia, Dominica, and Saint Vincent and the Grenadines.
 Iris was the first of three storms in a three-week period to affect the region, preceding the more destructive hurricanes Luis and Marilyn.

 In western Trinidad, a feeder produced winds of 37 mph along the Gulf of Paria.
 The winds increased waves that caused coastal flooding and some damage to boats.
 On Martinique, Iris produced gusts of 56 mph, with torrential rainfall occurring on the island.
 A station in Les Trois-Îlets recorded 1.89 in in a 30-minute period, and the highest total on the island was 17.72 in at Ducos.
 The rains caused mudslides that killed four people, including two after a house was swept off a cliff in Le Vauclin.
 Flooding was reported across coastal areas of Martinique, and heavy damage was reported in the southern city of Le Vauclin.
 To the north of Martinique, winds reached 43 mph on Dominica.
 While the storm passed Guadeloupe, it produced sustained winds of 45 mph, with gusts to 65 mph on La Désirade.
 There was one death on the island after a person drowned in a storm-flooded river.
 To the northwest, the hurricane moved over Montserrat, causing additional problems on the island just weeks after the Soufrière Hills volcano began erupting.
 Officials on the island closed the primary airport due to the storm, which prevented residents from evacuating from the island from the volcano threat.
 Further north, Iris dropped 6 in of rain on Antigua, which destroyed banana trees and caused flooding in low-lying areas.

-Due to uncertainties in Iris' track, the government of Bermuda issued a tropical storm watch on September 1.
+Due to uncertainties in Iris's track, the government of Bermuda issued a tropical storm watch on September 1.
 This was downgraded on September 3 after the hurricane bypassed the island.
 Later, after Iris became extratropical, the storm produced winds of 45 mph at La Rochelle on the Atlantic coast of France.